-I spent an evening with the Beatles in 1963, escaping with the Fab Four from their frenzied fans through a back-stage window after a concert that launched Beatlemania.
+I spent an evening with the Beatles in 1963, escaping with them from their frenzied fans through a window after a concert that launched Beatlemania.

 Ringo Starr looked up at me from a step on the fire escape ladder behind Cheltenham’s Odeon cinema.
 “Well, are yer coomin’ or aren’t yer?”

 I didn’t need asking twice.
 My photographer girlfriend and I climbed out of the window, hurried down the steps and joined the Beatles in a dark, enclosed courtyard with high gates.

 Outside, the roar of an excited crowd, the piercing screams of hundreds of girl fans.
 We clambered into a black minibus, someone threw open the gates and, as the noise reached a crescendo, we sped off into the night.

 Several cars and motorbikes tried to trail us, our driver roaring through the town’s dark streets to try to shake them off.

 We were heading east along the A40, towards Oxford and eventually London.
 Despite our driver’s best efforts, two motorbikes were still on our tail, and the Fab Four sat huddled together, chatting among themselves, clearly marveling at the mob scenes that had taken over the center of this sedate English town.